ga4gh/product-process/product-process.md

     16.6 Comments should respect the principles set by our **[Code of Ethics and Community Conduct](https://ga4gh.org/code-of-conduct/)**.

-17. Regulatory & Ethics, Data Security, and the PRC review the development outputs, after revisions following public comment.
+<a name="#pointseventeen">17.
+Regulatory & Ethics, Data Security, and the PRC review the development outputs, after revisions following public comment.</a>

    17.1 Regulatory & Ethics and Data Security

    17.1.1 The combined Regulatory & Ethics and Data Security questionnaire, and associated issue tracking, should be reviewed with representatives of the Regulatory & Ethics and Data Security Work Streams.
 This can include a meeting with those representatives or can be done via email, if appropriate.

    17.2 PRC review

-    17.2.1 The PRC should review the outputs listed under [point 14](https://www.ga4gh.org/our-products/development-and-approval-process/#point14).
+   17.2.1 The PRC should review the outputs listed under [point 14](#pointfourteen).
 For the implementations, the PRC should be satisfied that interoperation has been demonstrated and that at least two implementations exist, at least one of which is open.
 If only one implementation is put forward, the PRC should judge if the rationale for that decision is sound and in the best interests of the established user group.

    17.3 **Decision-makers**

    17.3.1 Regulatory & Ethics and Data Security

    17.3.2 PRC, with support from GA4GH staff to provide additional information — the PRC can approve, request minor revisions, request major revisions, or indicate that it believes there are fundamental flaws with the work.

    17.4 Criteria

    17.4.1 Regulatory & Ethics and Data Security

    17.4.1.1 Does the product meet the standards of ethics and security established by those Work Streams?

    17.4.2 PRC

    17.4.2.1 Does the delivered product answer the Problem Statement?

    17.4.2.2 Is there evidence that the implementations are interoperable?

    17.4.2.3 Have adopters been consulted and their views documented?

    17.4.2.4 Is it clear what use cases the product serves?

    17.4.2.5 Have issues of interoperability with other GA4GH products or products outside of GA4GH been addressed?

    17.4.2.6 Is this a product of broad utility?

    17.4.2.7 Is the decision-making reasonable?

    17.4.2.8 Is there anything, in the reviewers’ expert opinion, that is a concern?

    17.4.2.9 Is the work aligned with the wider GA4GH, and does it follow the recommendations of TASC?

    * This could include using the Data Model Library, data model reuse, complying with namespace conventions, etc.
    * It is acceptable for the PRC to delegate this aspect of the review.

   17.4.2.10 Has thought been given to enabling adoption of the product?
 Has a road map for progressing from approval to adoption been provided?
 Will that road map lower barriers to adoption of the product and make adoption accessible to the community (while leaving members of the community free to make their own decisions on adoption)?